MilkoDeVarona/DockerElasticBeanstalk/README.md

 # DockerElasticBeanstalk

-Simple deployment using Docker and AWS Elasticbeanstalk.
+Simple deployment of game using Docker and AWS Elasticbeanstalk.